avasdowney/avasdowney/README.md

 ### 👋 Hi there, My name is Ava!

-## I'm a Junior at the University of Hartford and an aspiring Software Engineer
+## I'm a rising Senior at the University of Hartford and an aspiring Software Engineer

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am president of my schools oSTEM chapter